Otabek0111/3dBakery/README.md

 ## Getting Started

-To dive into the world of 3dBakery, simply visit the [website](https://otabek0111.github.io/3dBakery/) and start exploring the collection of 3D models.
+To dive into the world of 3dBakery, simply visit the [website](https://otabek0111.github.io/3dBakery/) and start exploring the 3D model.
 No installation required!

 ## Features

-- **High-Quality 3D Models**: Explore a diverse range of baking tools and ingredients meticulously crafted in 3D for an immersive experience.
+- **High-Quality 3D Model**: Explore a diverse range of baking tools and ingredients meticulously crafted in 3D for an immersive experience.

 - **Interactive Viewing**: Rotate, zoom, and inspect each 3D model from every angle to understand its details and design better.